310mc/https-310mc.github.io-tl/source/_posts/abyss/first_half.md

 {% endbubble %}

 {% bubble Madara kid %}
-Sooorry~ It was a liiittle tough to figure out a sneaky entry route—
+Sorryyy~ It was a liiittle tough to figure out a sneaky entry route—
 {% endbubble %}

 {% bubble Souma kidworried %}